libertyernie/PixivUniversal/README.md

-Gnomovision version 69, Copyright (C) year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+Gnomovision version 69, Copyright (C) year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
+This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details.

 The hypothetical commands 'show w' and 'show c' should show the appropriate parts of the General Public License.
 Of course, the commands you use may be called something other than 'show w' and 'show c'; they could even be mouse-clicks or menu items--whatever suits your program.